Skip to content

 Name Type Description Default

-The list of image to represent, should be convertible into numpy array.
+The list of images to represent, each of which should be convertible into a numpy.ndarray.

 required